 Animal Science Emphasis

-Supporting course work may be taken in Animal Science, Range Science, Biology, Wildlife Management, Biochemistry, Statistics, Plant Sciences, Land Resources and Environmental Sciences, and Economics.
+Supporting course work may be taken in Animal Science, Range Science, Biology, Wildlife Management, Biochemistry, Statistics, Plant Sciences, Land Resources and Environmental Sciences and Economics.

 Research laboratories and facilities are available in the department and specialized equipment is also available through cooperation with other departments.

-The department conducts cooperative research with the U.S. Livestock and Range Research Station at Miles City, Montana, and the U.S. Sheep Experiment Station at Dubois, Idaho.
 Facilities for the maintenance of beef cattle and sheep are available at the Red Bluff Research Ranch, 30 miles west of Bozeman, the Fort Ellis Research Center near Bozeman, and the Northern Agricultural Research Center at Havre.
 The main station has facilities for sheep, horses and beef cattle (a cattle feedlot and nutrition laboratory).
 A wool laboratory is located on campus.

 You are welcome to contact any tenure-track faculty advisor whose research may interest you.